My Travels in Egypt

 Some of our friends have asked, "Why on Earth would you go all the way to Egypt?", or, "Did you feel safe?".
 Truth be told, there were a few unnerving moments (like darting across a busy street at night while cars with no lights are approaching), but nothing we couldn't handle.
 We not only wanted to visit Egypt because of the obvious heavy-hitters like the Great Sphinx, pyramids galore, and The Valley of the Kings; but also to immerse ourselves in a culture so vastly different from our own.

-My wife and I aren't really "beach people"- meaning we've never been on a vacation together in a tropical region.
+My wife and I don't typically visit beach destinations besides Siesta Key Beach every few years.
 The way we see it is, we'll get all of the physically difficult destinations checked off our list while we're in our younger years, so then when we're a bit older we can relax on beaches all we want!
-My wife is also extremely fair-skinned, and we're not so sure how she'd fare out in Saint Thomas or Key West.
-Perhaps I'd end up with a crispy lobster-woman by the end of a beach vacation?

 Anyway, back to Egypt- the land of Ramses, Hatshepsut, and King Tut!
 Here's how it happened.
 I found us a great deal on some flights, so we decided to visit in late January.
 I sent out a few emails, and the next thing I know, I'm performing in Egypt!
 As expected, the weather was beautiful at this time!
 The mornings were a bit brisk, so we needed a light jacket until about 10am.
 The remainder of the day was a perfect mid-70's.